 - Wood Repair Markers

 - Paper Towels

 - Fill deep scratches and holes using one of the wax crayons in the wood repair kit.
 Warm the wax crayons first to soften the wax with a hair dryer and then fill in the scratches.

 - Use a plastic putty knife to scrape off any excess filler.

-- Lightly cover over the scratched area and wipe it clean.
+- Lightly color over the scratched area and immediately wipe it clean.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.